Products of Farey Fractions: Reciprocal Farey product prime power divisibility.

 (3) We have the identity, valid for all $n \ge 1$,

 It is easily proved by induction on $n \ge 1$.
 Substituting the formula of (2) into that of (1) gives the result. \end{proof}

 Figure \ref{fig43} plots $\ord_p( F_{p^2 -1})$ for $3 \le p \le 1000$.
 The distribution of these values has a lower envelope which appears empirically\footnote{ The data in Figure \ref{fig43} seems insufficient to discriminate between growth of order $N$ and of order $N \log_p N$.
-For $N=p^2 -1$ the quantity $\log_p N \approx 2$ is approximately constant. } to be of the form $-c N \log_p N$ with $c=0.25$, where $N= p^2 -1.$ It has a pronounced scatter of points including values rather close to $0$, but all are negative.
-The observation suggests that there may be a barrier at $0$, and one may ask: {\em Is there an arithmetic interpretation of the values $\ord_p( F_{p^2 -1})$ that might justify their negativity, i.e. the truth of Property (P1) for $k=2$?}
+For $N=p^2 -1$ the quantity $\log_p N \approx 2$ is approximately constant. } to be of the form $-c N \log_p N$ with $c=0.25$, where $N= p^2 -1.$ It has a pronounced scatter of points including some values rather close to $0$, but never crossing $0$.
+The observation suggests that there may be a barrier at $0$, and one may ask: {\em Is there some arithmetic interpretation of the values $\ord_p( F_{p^2 -1})$ that might justify their negativity, i.e. the truth of Property (P1) for $k=2$?}

 As an initial step in the direction of Property (P3), we show that $\ord_p(\F_n)$ takes positive and negative values at least once, for each prime $p$.

 \begin{thm} For each prime $p$ the function $\ord_p(\F_n)$ takes both positive and negative values. \begin{enumerate}\item For each $p \ge 2,$ $\ord_p(\F_{p}) >0$ with $\ord_p(\F_{p}) = p-1.$ \item For $p=2$, $\ord_2(\F_{7}) = -1$.
 For odd primes $p$,